Clackamas Road Safety Audit HIA

 July 2013: Curry County Housing Stock Upgrade Initiative HIA on OPB's Think Out Loud radio

 In December 2012, OHA awarded a small grant to Curry County's health department to conduct an HIA on the potential health impacts of the Housing Stock Upgrade Initiative.
 In March 2013, the project was designated an Oregon Solutions project.
 In late July 2013, Curry County partners got together to hear a presentation of the health findings and draft recommendations, and to sign a declaration of participation committing to assist with implementation of the program.
-Listen to OPB's Think Out Loud to hear Curry County staffer and HIA practitioner Annette Klinefelter talk about the health implications of aging manufactured units based on findings from the HIA and the pilot program that will replace 25 homes with new manufactured houses.
+Curry County staffer and HIA practitioner Annette Klinefelter talked with OPB's Think Out Loud program about the health implications of aging manufactured units based on findings from the HIA and the pilot program that will replace 25 homes with new manufactured houses.